rechsby/FRC-Programming-Guide/src/Java-Fundamentals/Boolean-And-Equality-Operators.md

 Keep in mind that x and y don't have to be variables, they could be integers, doubles, strings, etc.

-> It's good practice to use parenthesis to seperate the arithmetic from an equaliter operator, such as in the example below
+> It's good practice to use parenthesis to seperate the arithmetic from an equality operator, such as in the example below.

 ### Code Examples